 Vilamoura is packed with dozens of incredible restaurants serving up Portuguese food – a unique combination of Iberian and Mediterranean ingredients.
 Many of the meals are filling and often served with rice and bread.
 Speciality dishes are made using local ingredients from the sea, including freshly caught fish.

-Visitors are recommended to ask for the Cataplana – a local clam stew dish which comes served in a large, copper bowl: perfect for seafood lovers.
+Visitors are recommended to ask for the Cataplana – a local clam stew dish served in a large, copper bowl: perfect for seafood lovers.

 Vilamoura has its very own aquarium with all kinds of incredible sea life, including dolphins, tropical birds and seals.
 The animals put on regular shows for guests at set times of the day.
 There are also other attractions for those looking for fun, including a waterpark, rapids, wave pools and slides.

 Vilamoura attracts a lot of wealthy clientele.
 As a result, the city boasts an impressive nightlife.
-Along the promenade, next to the beach, you’ll find an assortment of bars, clubs and casinos.
-The area is stylish and chic, but also safe and relaxed, making it a great spot for having fun with friends after a round of golf.
+Next to the beach, you’ll find an assortment of bars, clubs, and casinos along the promenade.
+The area is stylish and chic and safe and relaxed, making it a great spot for having fun with friends after a round of golf.

 A Trip To The Market Town Of Loule